• Home

 3. Strain the liquid.
 Save any bits of meat to use later in soup, but discard the bones and veggies.

 4. Cool the broth in the refrigerator.
-Line a colander with cheesecloth or a flour sack towel and strain the broth one more time.
+Remove any fat that has hardened on top.
+Then, line a colander with cheesecloth or a flour sack towel and strain the broth one more time.

 5. Ladle the broth into jars and use a pressure canner to can the broth.

 6. If you do not want to can your broth or do not have a pressure canner, you can freeze it in 1 and 2 cups portions.
-Just be sure to leave 1 inch of room in the container because the broth will expand when frozen.
+Just be sure to leave 1 inch of room in the freezer-safe container or use a freezer-safe Ziploc bag, because the broth will expand when frozen.

 Printable Recipe for How to Make Beef Broth in a Slow Cooker